 For an automobile you bought at arm's length, the safe-harbor value is your cost, including sales tax, title, and other purchase expenses.
-You can't have been the manufacturer of the automobile.
+This method isn't available for an automobile you manufactured.

 For an automobile you lease, you can use any of the following as the safe-harbor value.